matfarb/Minesweeper/README.md

 Getting started:
 https://matfarb.github.io/Minesweeper/

 Instructions:
-Reveal all of the cells without mines.
+Reveal all of the safe spaces without revealing a mine.
-Left click to reveal a cell.
+Left click to reveal a space.
-Right click to mark a cell that you think contains a mine.
+Right click to mark a space that you think contains a mine.
 Change difficulties or reset the game with the 3 difficutlty buttons.

 Next Steps: